fabric8io/fabric8/mq/fuse-mq/src/main/resources/readme.txt

 Typically you will define your own users and passwords with appropriate privileges.

 The webconsole uses jmx and jms broker apis.
-You will need to update the approprtiate properties in .${fileSeparator}etc${fileSeparator}system.properties to reflect the users you define in the default jaas realm.
+You will need to update the appropriate properties in .${fileSeparator}etc${fileSeparator}system.properties to reflect the users you define in the default jaas realm.

-The relevant properies include:
+The relevant properties include:
 * activemq.jmx.user, activemq.jmx.password
 * webconsole.jmx.user, webconsole.jmx.password
 * webconsole.jms.user, webconsole.jms.password